frankogit/KafkaTwitterS3-PromotionPipe/README.md

 FROM COEDATA_STREAM;
 ```
 6. At this point this last sentence was resolved a couple of transformations and sinked events to **COEDATA_STREAM_TOPIC** topic, the one who our consumer will use.
 7. Finally open the file in the jupyter container consumerJsonTwitterKafka.py or .ipynb if you prefer and run it.

-You will have some promotions in your mail or whatsapp(check twilio -not free).
+You will have some promotions in your mail or whatsapp :+1: (check twilio -not free).